Brandy1337/Brandy1337/README.md

-### Hi there 👋
+### Yeo 👋

-- 🌱 I’m currently learning C# / JAVA
+- 🌱 Delving into Random Shit within the blockchain
-- 📫 How to reach me: https://t.me/kazuo
+- 📫 How to reach me: https://t.me/parrot